 Super Alpine Climbing

 Eight years ago I opened a copy of High magazine and read an article by Dick Turnbull on Alpine winter gear.
 Like all great gear articles, and there are some, this went beyond the usual banal list of what to take, encompassing instead his philosophy on both equipment and Alpine climbing and tips on how to maximize your performance and enjoyment.
-Those wise words inspired me to go out to the Alps for the first time a few weeks later and allowed me to get my gear right first time round, letting me climb much more safely and, furthermore, provided a good foundation for all my subsequent climbing holidays.
+Those wise words inspired me to go out to the Alps for the first time a few weeks later and allowed me to get my gear right the first time around, letting me climb much more safely and, furthermore, provided a good foundation for all my subsequent climbing holidays.
 Hopefully, this article will serve as a primer for those interested like I was, in climbing and exploring the mountains of the Alps and beyond in their harshest seasons.

 WHY ALPINE WINTER?